-RGC earned base management fees of \$3,587,314 and \$169,684 for the years ended December 31, 2017 and 2016, respectively.
-RGC did not earn base management fees for the period ended December 31, 2015.
+RGC earned base management fees of \$4,812,500, \$3,587,314 and \$169,684 for the years ended December 31, 2018, 2017 and 2016, respectively.
+There were no excess fees paid during any of these years.

 Incentive Fee

 The incentive fee, which provides RGC with a share of the income that RGC generates for the Company, consists of an investment-income component and a capital-gains component, which are largely independent of each other, with the result that one component may be payable even if the other is not.